Database Cloning in SQL Server for Troubleshooting and Diagnostics

 DBCC CLONEDATABASE(Manvendra, Manvendra_Cloned)

-You can see T-SQL command has executed successfully and the output shows a clone was created.
+The T-SQL command executed successfully and the output is shown below.

 Create cloned database Manvendra_cloned